mdavoodi/www/source/blog/2015-07-07-atlas-general-availability.html.md

 ## General Availability Details

 The biggest change with Atlas general availability is that it is no longer a free product.
 The first ten managed nodes are free, and each additional [managed node](https://atlas.hashicorp.com/help/glossary#managed-node) is $40 per month.
 Vagrant and Packer features - including Vagrant share, private boxes, and unlimited builders - are completely free.
-We may restrict certain Packer builds to paying customers in the future (long running builds, parallelism, etc.) If this uncertainty concerns you, please email <a href="mailto:support@hashicorp.com">support@hashicorp.com</a> and we’ll discuss plans with you.
+We may restrict certain Packer builds to paying customers in the future (long running builds, parallelism, etc.) If this uncertainty concerns you, please email <a href="mailto:support@hashicorp.com">support@hashicorp.com</a> and we'll discuss plans with you.
 Basic email support is included for all customers.

 If your account is in the paid tier, you will be contacted before the first billing cycle in August.
 If your team has any questions about general availability or requires priority support, SLAs, or an on-premises installation, please contact us at <a href="mailto:support@hashicorp.com">support@hashicorp.com</a>.

 ## Atlas Roadmap

-In the past seven months we’ve shipped all the above features while delivering more industry-leading open source projects.
+In the past seven months we've shipped all the above features while delivering more industry-leading open source projects.
 In the coming months Atlas will continue to gain tremendous improvements.
 Below are some exciting features on the roadmap:

   * **GitHub integration across all features** - Packer, Terraform, and Consul (key/value) configurations on GitHub can be configured to automatically trigger infrastructure updates in Atlas when changed.
   * **Remove redundancy between configurations** - Across Packer, Terraform, and Consul there is a fair amount of redundancy.
 We have plans to simplify configurations when all tools are in use together.